meteor/meteor/content/routing.md

 </template>
 ```

-A chief advantage of this approach is that it is immediately clear when viewing the `listShowPage` what behavior will occur when a user visits the page.
+The main advantage of this approach is that it is immediately clear when viewing the `listsShowPage` what behavior will occur when a user visits the page.

-Multiple behaviors of this type can be composed by wrapping a template in multiple wrappers, or wrapping the wrappers themselves.
+Multiple behaviors of this type can be composed by wrapping a template in multiple wrappers, or creating a meta-wrapper that combines multiple wrapper templates.

 <h2 id="changing-routes">Changing Routes</h2>

-Rendering an updated UI when a user reaches a new route is obviously not that useful without giving the user some way to reach a new route!
+Rendering an updated UI when a user reaches a new route is not that useful without giving the user some way to reach a new route!
 The simplest way is with the trusty `<a>` tag and a URL.
 You can generate the URLs yourself using `FlowRouter.pathFor`, but it is more convenient to use the [`arillo:flow-router-helpers`](https://github.com/arillo/meteor-flow-router-helpers/) package that defines some helpers for you:

 ```